intentframe/intentframe/README.md

 ## Real-World Scenarios

-- **Refund-processing agent:** policy blocks any payment over $500 without explicit user confirmation.
+- **Refund-processing agent:** semantic refund rules (defect-only eligibility, no contaminated-thread auto-approve, original payment method only) enforced outside the agent — see [`external_agents/return_agent/`](external_agents/return_agent/) for a 51-run comparison against a hardened DIY baseline.
 - **DevOps agent:** allowed to read logs and summarize incidents, but blocked from modifying infrastructure unless policy permits the exact action.
 - **Support agent:** can draft replies and prepare account updates, but cannot send messages or change customer state without approval.